 You’ll study with professors who conduct groundbreaking research, consult with governmental agencies and companies around the world, and share their experience with how financial policy impacts the domestic and global business environment.

-- Chang-Tai Hsieh, conducts research on growth and development.
-He has been a visiting scholar at the Federal Reserve Banks of San Francisco, New York, and Minneapolis, as well as the World Bank's Development Economics Group and the Economic Planning Agency in Japan.
+Chang-Tai Hsieh, Phyllis and Irwin Winkelried Professor of Economics, conducts research on growth and development.
+He has been a visiting scholar at the Federal Reserve Banks of San Francisco, New York, and Minneapolis, as well as the World Bank's Development Economics Group, and the Economic Planning Agency in Japan.